rust-mobile/ndk/README.md

 ```

 ## Logging and stdout
-Stdout is redirected to the android log api when using `android-glue`.
+Stdout is redirected to the android log api when using `ndk-glue`.
 Any logger that logs to
 stdout should therefore work.

 ## JNI